[Apologies if you got multiple copies of this invitation]

 *Call for Papers:*

-are constructed and managed.
-Conventional control and management
+constructed and managed.
+Conventional control and management platforms are

-dependability and security that next generation systems will require.
+security that next generation systems will require.
+The cloud computing

-Defined Systems (SDS) are systems that have added software components
+inadequate.
+Software Defined Systems (SDS) are systems that have added

-which help abstract actual IT equipment and other layers.
-One classical
+software components which help abstract actual IT equipment and other

-example, of course, are hypervisors.
-Such separation provides a great
+layers.
+One classical example, of course, are hypervisors.
+Such separation

-opportunity for system administrators to more easily construct and
+provides a great opportunity for system administrators to more easily

 Software Defined Systems include Software Defined Networking (SDN),